muhammedsaalah/Muhammedsaalah-Portfolio/README.md

 ## 🌟 About Me
 I'm a **Data Analyst Intern at Rows & Columns**, passionate about transforming raw data into meaningful insights that drive better decisions.

-I specialize in **Power BI, Excel, SQL, and DAX**, building interactive dashboards and automating reporting processes.
+I specialize in **Power BI, Excel, SQL Basics, and DAX**, building interactive dashboards and automating reporting processes.
 I enjoy solving real-world problems using data, with a growing interest in **business analytics and sports analytics**.

-🚀 Always learning, always improving, and always exploring data!
+🚀 Always learning, always improving!

 ---